OWC 2023 Unofficial Rules:

 Rules Briefing & Gala Kickoff Party

 The tournament rules briefing will be held from 5:00 to 6:00 p.m. on Sunday, April 16, 2023, at the El Parador Resort pool patio.
 All registered anglers must attend the scheduled angler’s rules meeting.
 If they do not attend, they accept and agree to be bound by all instructions and/or rule changes made orally or in writing during that meeting.
-Immediately following is the gala kickoff party dinner and entertainment.
+Immediately following is the gala kickoff dinner.

 IGFA angling and tackle rules apply in this tournament unless otherwise stated.
 (See tournament release rules for scoring release points.)
 It is the responsibility of each team and crew member to know, understand and abide by IGFA and tournament rules during this competition.
 Any angler who intentionally breaks these rules are subject to expulsion and disqualification, upon a determination by the tournament organizers, from this and future tournaments without a refund of any registration fees.